waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-anaconda/index.md

 ### Running BornAgain examples

-To run BornAgain example from command line launch "Anaconda command prompt" and type (or copy-and-paste) command as below to see scattering image appearing on the screen.
+To run BornAgain example from command line launch `Anaconda command prompt` and type (or copy-and-paste) command as below to see scattering image appearing on the screen.

 ```